Will-GXZ/TimeSteward/README.md

 ---
 ### Summary
 The whole project is built with Android Studio and firebase.
 It is built and maintained by Xiaozheng Guo and Keyue Wang.

-For more information, please check out our engineering notebook: [Link to our notebook](https://www.gitbook.com/book/kwang-xguo-mob/kwang-xguo-mob-notebook/details) .
+For more information, ldasjkajdkplease check out our engineering notebook: [Link to our notebook](https://www.gitbook.com/book/kwang-xguo-mob/kwang-xguo-mob-notebook/details) .i

+a
+d
+asd
+a
+d
+as